hohmlearning/Semantic_Segmentation/README.md

-# Semantic Segmentation on Catalysis with U-Net
+# Semantic Segmentation for catalysts with U-Net